paulrobertlloyd/paulrobertlloyd-content/articles/2008-12-29-washington_dc.markdown

 date: 2008-12-29T20:49:25Z
 title: "Washington, DC: A monumental city"
 summary: The final stop in my four-city tour of the US in October was Washington, D.C.
-photo:
+featured:
-  - url: /media/2008/364/a1/vietnam_memorial.jpg
+  url: /media/2008/364/a1/vietnam_memorial.jpg
   alt: Red and white roses set against the black marble of the Vietnam Veterans Memorial.
 category:
   - architecture
   - travel